 Endometrial stromal tumors (ESS) have heterogeneous chromosomal aberrations (Halbwedl, 2005).
 However, the pattern of rearrangements is clearly nonrandom, and chromosomal arms 6p and 7p are frequently involved (Micci, 2006).
 Translocations involving several chromosomes and the resultant fusion proteins are thought to be involved in ESS pathogenesis (Lee, 2012; Panagopoulos, 2012).

 Uterine carcinosarcomas are monoclonal, biphasic neoplasms.
 Namely, they are composed of separate but admixed malignant epithelial and malignant stromal elements (D’Angelo, 2010; Wada, 1997).
 Both the carcinoma and sarcoma components are thought to arise from a common epithelial progenitor cell.
 Acquisition of any number of genetic mutations, including defects in p53 and DNA mismatch repair genes, may be sufficient to trigger tumorigenesis (Liu, 1994).
-These early molecular defects will be shared by both components as ...
+These early molecular defects will be shared by ...